1.4.36 Suicidal Behaviour

 The following should be explored in a private environment, not in the presence of other pupils or patients depending on the setting:

-• Ask about the young person's health and any other problems such as relationship difficulties, abuse and sexual orientation or gender identity issues?
+- Ask about the young person's emotional health such as relationships, sexual orientation or gender identity issues?

 Do not: